Table of Contents

 - Share of the Elderly / Old-Age Dependency Ratio: the number of people over 60 years per 1,000 persons in the age bracket 15-59.

 Population pyramids illustrate all age groups within a given population at a given time, in graphic form.
-Note the following when it comes to interpretation of a population pyramid:
+Note the following when it comes to the interpretation of a population pyramid:

 - left: male, right: female